 The Jennie K. Moore Family and Consumer Science Center opened in 2000 with a second floor expansion completed in 2004.
 The name of the building was changed to the Clarence and Jennie Moore Center in April 2016.
-The first floor contains offices, classrooms, and laboratories, and houses the Esther Jetter Pre-school, which operates during the academic year.
-The second floor houses classrooms and offices for the Social Work Department and some Education Department staff.
+The first floor contains offices and classrooms, and houses the Esther Jetter Pre-school, which operates during the academic year.
+The second floor houses classrooms and offices for the Social Work Department.

 The Gymnasium (1975) houses indoor practice facilities for athletics, and was formerly used as the intercollegiate basketball and volleyball court.
-In 1983 athletic training, weight lifting, and exercise facilities were added.
+In 1983, athletic training, weight lifting, and exercise facilities were added.
 Office facilities for the Physical Education Department and coaches were added in 1986.
 The Donoho Recreation Center (1969 and remodeled in 1991) is named in honor of Drs.
 John and Lora Donoho, who served respectively as Dean of Students and Director of Athletics from 1975 to their joint retirement in 1990.

 The William J. and Evelyn Prince Student Union (PSU) was added to the gymnasium complex in 2004 in honor of the third MVNU president and his wife.
-The PSU provides additional recreational and leisure activities, including the "586" grille, a student game room, and a fitness room.
+The PSU provides additional recreational and leisure activities, including the "586" grille, a fitness room, and the Esports room.